docker-hy/docker-hy.github.io/data/part-2/section-3.md

         "Destination": "/var/lib/postgresql/data",
 ```

+An indeed there is one!
+So despite we did not configure anything the

 Now if we check out `docker volume ls` we can see that a volume with name "794c9d8db6b5e643865c8364bf3b807b4165291f02508404ff3309b8ffde01df" exists.

 ```console